jklebes/cellshapefft/README.md

 ### Prerequisites

-You will need a version of matlab older than 2015.
-(Because MATLAB's GUI designer GUIDE was ended in 2015.
-With newer MATLAB the app still runs as usual, but the GUI is not edittable in the same way - jk)
+A directory of images of cells over time.
-Images should be either .png or .tiff .tif (stacks are okay)
+Images cen be .png , .tiff .tif , .jpg .jpeg, .jp2.
+Because of expReader, there should be at least five images with numbered names in the same format, for example "img_0001.png", "img_0002.png", ... .

 ### Installing
 * Install matlab
 * Download package ``utilities`` containing class ``expReader`` and make sure it's on the MATLABPATH, or otherwise have an ``expReader`` file on path.
-* Make sure ffmpeg is installed and on path (comes up with terminal command ``ffmpeg``), if not install a copy of ffmpeg.
+* Make sure ffmpeg is installed and on path (comes up with system command ``ffmpeg``), if not install a copy of ffmpeg.
 If locally installed and not on path, the full ffmpeg_path can be input manually.
 * Download this repository.
 This repository contains script ``call_cellshape_fft.m``, class ``cellshapefft``, and function collections ``spectrum_analysis.m``, ``deformation_ellipse.m``, ``deformation_matrix.m``, ``visualization_ellipse.m``, ``visualization_strain.m``.
 Function ``periodicDecomposition.m`` is contained in the utilities package, another copy is shipped here.

 ### How to use it in practice